JacksonBates/blog/_posts/2017-07-26-why-i-delete-my-tweets.md

 tags: [twitter]
 ---

-# Why and how I delete my tweets after 10 days

 _I thought I was releasing my flighty words into the world with every tweet, but in reality, Twitter was just a bird cage rapidly filling with every inane utterance I flung into it._

 ## Why do I do it?